saltyorg/docs/docs/reference/domain.md

 If you already have one, you may skip this step.

 _Note: Free domain name providers, such as [Freenom](https://www.freenom.com/), do not support wildcard DNS settings, and paid domain names can be had for less than a dollar per year (see promo deals on various sites).
-However, you can add them to [[Cloudflare|Prerequisites: Cloudflare]] and not have to worry about it._
+However, you can add them to Cloudflare and not have to worry about it._

 If you are planning to use the automatic Cloudflare integration, there are some top-level domains [TLDs] that will not work with it.
 Refer to [this page](https://support.cloudflare.com/hc/en-us/articles/360020296512-DNS-Troubleshooting-FAQ).